polar-bear-app/polar-bear-app.github.io/docs/developer/2-build-for-unofficially-supported-platform.md

 ## Build Libraries

-First, you need to recompile all the libraries that Polar Bear depends on for your architecture.
+First, you need to recompile all the libraries that Local Desktop depends on for your architecture.

 ### libproot.so & libproot_loader.so